If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 The ants feed on various insects, including caterpillars, spiders, and grasshoppers.

 The prairie mound ant has a long snout, black antennae, and reddish-brown legs.
-Their wings are reddish-brown with yellow veins.
-They typically measure around 1/8” to 1/4” in length.
+Its wings are reddish-brown with yellow veins.
+The ant typically measures around 1/8” to 1/4” in length.

-These types of ants in Ohio live in colonies that consist of one or more queens, hundreds of workers, and an occasional male or two.
+These ants in Ohio live in colonies of one or more queens, hundreds of workers, and an occasional male or two.

-The worker ants are the ones responsible for tending to the colony’s mounds, digging tunnels, and gathering food.
-They also have the job of defending their colony from predators.
+The worker ants are responsible for tending to the colony’s mounds, digging tunnels, gathering food, and defending the colony from predators.

 The prairie mound ant is an important part of Ohio’s ecosystem, as it helps to control populations of other insect species.